 OF-CONFIG frames an OpenFlow datapath as an abstraction called an OpenFlow Logical Switch.
 The OF-CONFIG protocol enables configuration of essential artifacts of an OpenFlow Logical Switch so that an OpenFlow controller can communicate and control the OpenFlow Logical switch via the OpenFlow protocol.

 OF-CONFIG introduces an operating context called an OpenFlow Capable Switch for one or more OpenFlow datapaths.
-An OpenFlow Capable Switch is intended to be equivalent to an actual physical or virtual network element (e.g. an Ethernet switch) which is hosting one or more OpenFlow datapaths by partitioning a set of OpenFlow related resources such as ports and queues among the hosted OpenFlow datapaths.
+An OpenFlow Capable Switch is intended to be equivalent to an actual physical or virtual network element (e.g. an Ethernet switch) which is hosting one or more OpenFlow Logical Switches by partitioning a set of OpenFlow related resources such as ports and queues among the hosted OpenFlow Logical Switches .
 The OF-CONFIG protocol enables dynamic association of the OpenFlow related resources of an OpenFlow Capable Switch with specific OpenFlow Logical Switches which are being hosted on the OpenFlow Capable Switch.
 OF-CONFIG does not specify or report how the partitioning of resources on an OpenFlow Capable Switch is achieved.
 OF-CONFIG assumes that resources such as ports and queues are partitioned between multiple OpenFlow Logical Switches such that each OpenFlow Logical Switch can assume full control over the resources that is assigned to it.

 OF-CONFIG 1.2 makes simplifying assumptions about the architecture of OpenFlow switches.
 The specification is deliberately decoupled from whether the switch supports flowvisor or other virtualization models, for example.